Frequently Asked Questions

 Q: How do you decide how much tuition we will owe?

 A: Tuition charges are income-based, and are based on a chart provided by the Office of School Readiness (OSR).
+There is a tab on this site for you to use in figuring your tuition.

 Q: What if we do not pay the tuition?

 A: If there are special circumstances, we will work with you on a temporary basis.
+The grants provided by OSR do not cover all of our expenses, so we need to have our parents partner with us.

 Q: What is the tuition money used for?

 A: It is used for a variety of expenses, including field trips, classroom materials and supplies, playground upgrades, professional development for the teachers (which is mandated by OSR), and other classroom needs.
-None of the money will go to Montgomery or be used to support other school programs.
+None of the money will go to Montgomery or be used to support any other school programs.

 Q: Will my child be able to ride the bus to PreK?